-The Department of Foreign Languages and Literatures offers courses leading to the Master of Arts (M.A.) in Spanish and the Master of Hispanic Studies (M.H.S.).
+The Department of World Languages, Literatures and Cultures offers courses leading to the Master of Arts (M.A.) in Spanish and the Master of Hispanic Studies (M.H.S.).
 The Spanish graduate program is designed to prepare students for careers in teaching, business, government, world affairs, diplomacy, social service and law enforcement, and for doctoral studies in Spanish in the areas of literature, linguistics, or foreign language education.
 Students may begin their graduate studies at the beginning of the fall semester.
 There is no spring entrance.

 Please contact the Spanish Graduate Director, Dr. Jordi Olivar, for information.